-Urban Decay Just Revealed The PERFECT Celeb Spokesmodel
+Urban Decay Just Revealed The Perfect Celeb Spokesmodel

 Advertisement

-As to how Rose will be working the brand (makeup collection, please?), Zomnir had only this to say: "Better things come to those who wait — all will be revealed in time."
-It's not nice to torture us like that.
+As to how Rose will be working the brand (makeup collection, please?), UD founder Wende Zomnir had only this to say: "Better things come to those who wait — all will be revealed in time."
+It's not nice to torture us like that Wende.

-Our favorite part about this entire announcement?
-The press release the brand sent to media outlets this morning — couldn't have said it better ourselves.
+Our favourite part about this entire announcement?
+The press release the brand sent to media outlets this morning.
+Couldn't have said it better ourselves.

 Advertisement